 Emily C. Hoyler, Ph.D. in Musicology (Spring 2016): Broadcasting Englishness: National Music in Interwar BBC Periodicals (Chair: L. Austern).
 Current Position: Lecturer in Liberal Arts, School of the Art Institute of Chicago.

 Maha Jafri, Ph.D. in English (Spring 2016): Between Us: Gossip, Sociability, and the Victorian Novel (Chair: C. Lane).
 Current position: Assistant Professor of English at Sewanee, the University of the South.

-Hosanna Krienke, Ph.D. in English (Spring 2016): The Afterlife of Illness: Narratives and Practices of Convalescence in Victorian Britain (Chair: J. Law).
-Current position: Visiting Assistant Professor of English, Northwestern University.
+Hosanna Krienke, Ph.D. in English (Fall 2016): The Afterlife of Illness: Narratives and Practices of Convalescence in Victorian Britain (Chair: J. Law).
+Current position: Post-Doctoral Researcher in English and History of Medicine, Oxford University.

 Alexandra Lindgren-Gibson, Ph.D. in History (Spring 2016): Working-Class Raj: Renegotiating Class, Sexuality and Race, 1858-1914 (Chair: A. Owen).
 Current position: Visiting Assistant Professor of History, Northwestern University.